Frederic Coudert Jr.

-Frederic René Coudert Jr. (May 7, 1898 – May 21, 1972) was a member of the United States House of Representatives from New York from 1947 to 1959 though better known for his role in New York's Rapp-Coudert Committee.
+Frederic René Coudert Jr. (May 7, 1898 – May 21, 1972) was a member of the United States House of Representatives from New York from 1947 to 1959, and a member of the New York State Senate from 1939 to 1946.
+Prior to serving in Congress, he was best known for his role with New York's Rapp-Coudert Committee, which attempted to identify the extent of communist influence in the state of New York's public education system.
+The committee's inquiries led to the dismissal of more than 40 instructors and staff members at the City College of New York, actions the committee's critics regarded as a political "witch-hunt."

 Background

-Coudert was born in New York City on May 7, 1898 to Frederic René Coudert II (1871–1955).
-He attended the Browning and Morristown Schools in New York City, then entered Harvard College in 1916, but when the US entered World War I, Coudert joined the Army with a letter from former president Theodore Roosevelt.
-He served as a First Lieutenant in the 105th Infantry Regiment, 27th Division, with overseas service, in 1917 and 1918, graduating from Columbia University in 1918.
+Coudert was born in New York City on May 7, 1898, the son of Frederic René Coudert, II (1871–1955) and Alice T. (Wilmerding) Coudert.
+He attended the Browning and Morristown Schools in New York City, then entered Harvard College in 1916, but when the US entered World War I, Coudert joined the Army.
+He served in France as a first lieutenant assigned to the 105th Infantry Regiment, a unit of the 27th Division.
+In 1918, he received his Bachelor of Arts degree from Columbia College as part of a program that awarded degrees to military members through a combination of academic study and military service.

-Coudert graduated from Columbia Law School in 1922, was admitted to the bar in 1923 and commenced practice in New York City.
-He served as an assistant United States attorney for the southern district of New York in 1924 and 1925.
+Coudert was discharged from the army in 1919 and began attending Columbia Law School.
+He received his LL.B. degree in 1922, was admitted to the bar in 1923, and commenced practice in New York City.
+He served as an assistant United States attorney for the Southern District of New York in 1924 and 1925.

 Politics

-Coudert was unsuccessful as a Republican candidate for district attorney of New York County in 1929, but was a delegate to the Republican State conventions from 1930 to 1948 and the Republican National Conventions from 1936 to 1948.
+Coudert was a member of The New York Young Republican Club.
+He was an unsuccessful Republican candidate for New York County District Attorney in 1929.
+He was a delegate to the Republican state conventions every two years from 1930 to 1948, and the Republican National Conventions every four years from 1936 to 1948.

-He was a member of the New York State Senate from 1939 to 1946, sitting in the 162nd, 163rd, 164th and 165th New York State Legislatures.
+From 1939 to 1946, Coudert was a member of the New York State Senate, sitting in the 162nd, 163rd, 164th and 165th New York State Legislatures.

 He was elected as a Republican to the 80th, 81st, 82nd, 83rd, 84th and 85th United States Congresses, holding office from January 3, 1947, to January 3, 1959.
 Coudert voted in favor of the Civil Rights Act of 1957.

-He was a member of The New York Young Republican Club.